-Log file description
+The log file description.

 Monitoring Linux Internal Performance Data

 Concept

 Any kind of Linux internal performance data must be collected inside the Linux system, that is, some kind of data gathering mechanism must be installed before such data can be retrieved by a VM performance monitor.
 The Performance Toolkit generates Linux internal data reports from two different sources: